maxblee/clipivot/README.md

 Beyond that, if you're already working at the command line, it can simply be convenient to stay there.

-## Why shouldn't you use `csvpivot`?
+## Why shouldn't you use `clipivot`?

-But `csvpivot` isn't always going to be the best tool to use.
+But `clipivot` isn't always going to be the best tool to use.

-Command-line programs are necessarily harder to configure than libraries in programming languages, so if you need an aggregation function that isn't supported by `csvpivot`, it's going to be easier to use a data science library like `pandas` than it will be to configure `csvpivot` for your use case.
-(As in, configuring `csvpivot` will require you to make significant changes to the source code of `csvpivot`.)
+Command-line programs are necessarily harder to configure than libraries in programming languages, so if you need an aggregation function that isn't supported by `clipivot`, it's going to be easier to use a data science library like `pandas` than it will be to configure `clipivot` for your use case.
+(As in, configuring `clipivot` will require you to make significant changes to the source code of `clipivot`.)

-And `csvpivot` isn't designed for cleaning data.
+And `clipivot` isn't designed for cleaning data.
 It has a limited number of functions that will parse your data, but the parsing is mostly useful for already well-formed data.